didi2424/TF-Object-Detection-API-GPU-Windows-WSL/README.md

 ### 3. Config And Training

 Okay for now you have a labelmap.pbtxt and .record file from previous notebook. from pretrained model that you download in notebook 1, you need configuration the pipeline.config and save into your Workspace Directory. after you have your pipeline.config inside Workspace Directory.
-Let's Rock your GPU, Train your Costum Dataset, Costum Models with Powerfull GPU Engine.
+Let's Rock your GPU 💃💃💃, Train your Costum Dataset, Costum Models with Powerfull GPU Engine.

 ### 4. Test Object Detection

-Finally you have to test your training data with an images. with this notebook, notebook will call for training data that you have done in the previous notebook.
-Object Detection with Bounding Box will detect an object with percentage of the class for object that detected.
+Finally you have to test 🧪 your training data with an images
+with this notebook, notebook will call for training data that you have done in the previous notebook.
+Object Detection will identify object with draw boxes around specific objects in pictures 🖼️

 also in this notebook you will get a TFlite file for future project.